ClusterHQ/flocker/docs/gettingstarted/installation.rst

    truncate --size 1G /opt/flocker/pool-vdev
    zpool create flocker /opt/flocker/pool-vdev

-It is also possible to create the pool on a block device.
+.. note:: It is also possible to create the pool on a block device.

 ..
 If you do this on a couple of machines, then you can point the tutorial deployment files at them, and things will work.
 ..
 I've tried it with the volume tutorial.